Moo64c/moo64c.github.io/_posts/2025-03-14-Getting-Used-to-Macs-Developer-Edition.md

 I used to use fullscreen windows and the *three-finger swipe right/left* gesture with the trackpad to move between them (also available as `ctrl+left/right`).
 Today I find this completely unwieldy, between windows not handling fullscreen mode well and the need to start wildly sweeping to find any single window.
 It is also quite slow.

-You can also use Raycast to manage windows - commands like "left two thirds of the screen" or "top-right quarter" come to mind, but I feel it takes too long to setup to make any sense.
+You can also use Raycast to manage windows - commands like "left two thirds of the screen" or "top-right quarter" come to mind, but with Aerospace it's just immediate instead of clunky.

 ![Create a workspace suited for you with Raycast.](https://moo64c.github.io/assets/images/Getting-Used-to-Macs/Raycast-window.png)